Benefits of agroforestry on regional scale

 Trees in agroforestry systems improve soil stability, limit soil crusting, increase ground litter and water infiltration.
 These processes prevent soil erosion and reduce runoff water that can otherwise carry nutrients and sediment from agricultural production into nearby bodies of water.
 By implementing agroforestry in farmland in strategically designed layouts and orientations, agroforestry can become a key component in conservation measures.

-Reduced cost compared to other measures
+Low cost compared to other measures

 Compared to other measures for flood management, reduced nutrient leaching and erosion, agroforestry can often be implemented at a reduced cost.
 The most noticeable reason for this is that agroforestry in itself can be profitable for farmers and as such establishment of the physical agroforestry system and financing of this can be done on regular market terms.
 Compared to the establishment of large rainwater basins or other measures to improve flood management, reduce erosion and nutrient leaching, agroforestry can be established at a fraction of the price for regional planners, municipalities and communities.